google/zetasql/docs/functions-and-operators.md

 `field_path` is a delimited path to the protocol buffer field that is replaced.
 When using `replace_fields`, the following limitations apply:

 +   If `value` is `NULL`, it un-sets `field_path` or returns an error if the last component of `field_path` is a required field.
 +   Replacing subfields will succeed only if the message containing the field is set.
-+ Replacing subfields of repeated field is not allowed.
++   Replacing subfields of repeated field isn't allowed.
 +   A repeated field can be replaced with an `ARRAY` value.

 **Return type**